-Powered by Wireless N[TM] technology, the DWA-643 provides a faster wireless connection and superior reception than 802.11g.
-The DWA-643 is designed for use in bigger homes and for those that demand higher networking.
-Maximize wireless performance by connecting this notebook adapter to a Wireless N[TM] router and stay connected from virtually anywhere in the home.
-This notebook adapter supports WPA and WPA2 encryption to prevent outside intrusion and protect your personal information from being exposed.
+Powered by Xtreme N[TM] Dual[TM] technology, the DWA-160 provides a faster wireless connection and superior reception than 802.11a or 802.11g.
+The DWA-160 is designed for use in bigger homes and for those that demand higher networking, and its 5GHz Mediaband helps avoid interference by providing a clearer wireless band for signals than existing 802.11g products.
+Maximize wireless performance by connecting this USB Adapter to a Xtreme N[TM] Dual[TM] Media router or an Xtreme N[TM] Gaming router, and stay connected from virtually anywhere in the home.
+This USB Adapter supports WPA[TM] and WPA2[TM] encryption to prevent outside intrusion and protect your personal information from being exposed.